John-Flavian/cd0157-Server-Deployment-and-Containerization/README.md

 6. Create a CodeBuild stage which will build, test, and deploy your code

 For more detail about each of these steps, see the project lesson.

+This is the fourth project of the Full Stack ND Program.